Quantifying Harm: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:models} we briefly review causal models and the definition of actual causality, since these form the basis of our definition.
 In Section~\ref{sec:harm} we provide the definition of quantitative harm in a single context for a single agent; in Sections~\ref{sec:harmwithuncertainty} and~\ref{sec:aggreg}, we discuss how to extend this basic definition to situations where there is uncertainty about the context and there are many individuals, each of which may potentially suffer harm.
 In Section~\ref{sec:benefit}, we briefly discuss analogous definitions for benefits.
-In Section~\ref{sec:com} and in the appendix, we compare our work to that of RBT.
-We conclude with some discussion in Section~\ref{sec:discussion}.
+In Section~\ref{sec:com} we compare our work to that of RBT.
+As we show in Section~\ref{sec:prec}, this comparison helps to clarify and enrich a recent lively debate regarding harm in precision medicine.
+We conclude by discussing several important avenues for future work in Section~\ref{sec:discussion}.
+Finally, we analyze the complexity of deciding and computing harm in the appendix.